-23.7 Pharmacies
+23.7 Pharmacies (Apotheken)

 If you need a specific medicine while in Austria, check with your US-based doctor in advance if you can bring it in sufficient quantity for the beginning of your stay (inquire what quantity you are legally allowed to bring) and bring your doctor's prescription (and possible stamped translation) along with you to get a refill in Austria.

-Sending (even over-the-counter) medications through the mail is illegal and can lead to problems with Austrian and/or US customs.
+Sending (even over-the-counter) medications through the mail is ILLEGAL and can lead to problems with Austrian and/or US customs.

 Medication is only sold at pharmacies (Apotheke) and often requires a prescription ("Rezept") from a doctor.
 Some drugs for less serious illnesses such as the common cold can be prescribed on site at the pharmacy or are available over the counter (rezeptfrei).
-However, painkillers or some other medication which would be openly available in the US are prescription-based (rezeptpflichtig) in Austria.
+However, painkillers or other medication which would be openly available in the US are prescription-based (rezeptpflichtig) in Austria.
+The required prescription is usually stored on your e-card and you will need to insert your card in the card terminal at the pharmacy for your pharmacist to access it.
+If you do not have an e-card, your doctor can print a prescription for you.

 Pharmacies are not typically open 24/7-they offer reduced hours on Saturdays and are usually closed on Sundays-but every day, there are some that stay open all day and night based on the pharmacies' rotation schedule.
 Check online to see which pharmacy near you currently offers on-call duty (Bereitschaftsdienst) outside of their standard opening hours.
+Some pharmacies now also offer vending machines outside the pharmacy to sell OTC medication and other non-restricted products 24/7 as an additional service.

 Pharmacies are separate from supermarkets (unlike CVS in Target) and are independent entities.
 Pharmaceutical staff is university-trained and a good starting point for questions on health and your medication (apart from your GP).
-You can find pharmacies by looking for the red pharmacy logo and online.
+You can find pharmacies by looking for the red pharmacy logo in your city and online.

-There is an international pharmacy operating in Vienna, but local pharmacies in other provinces might also be able to order specific medication for you outside of Vienna - talking to your pharmacists and doctors is highly recommended and many might be able to speak English as well!
+An international pharmacy is operating in Vienna, but local pharmacies in other provinces might also be able to order specific medication for you outside of Vienna - talking to your pharmacists and doctors is highly recommended and many might be able to speak English as well!